TeamFrozenCodeFTC/Black-Ice-Path-Follower/TeamCode/src/main/java/org/firstinspires/ftc/blackice/docs/path-follower-evolution.md

 error = target - predictedPositionAfterBraking
 power = error * proportionalConstant
 ```
-We later would realize that this is just a more empirical version of a PID controller with Quadratic-Damping.
+We later would realize that this is just a more empirical version of a [PID controller with quadratic-damping]().
 The `b` is just the Derivative term and the `a` is the quadratic damping.

 **Fun Fact:** We originally thought our algorithm was falling apart here because it would be quite a few inches off from the target, so we tried adding Integral terms but eventually we figured out that one of our odometry pods was just defective.

+### Continuing Momentum At End
-TODO With this we didn't always have to stop at a specific point.
-We could check if the predicted braking displacement is greater than or equal to the distance remaining, and then we could just proceed to the next waypoint.
-This ensures it goes to the next waypoint as soon as it needs to so there is no overshoot and before the controller starts to brake.
+Another benefit was that the robot didn’t always need to stop completely.
+By checking whether the predicted braking distance was greater than or equal to the distance remaining, we could safely advance to the next target before overshooting.
+This way, the robot transitions to the next waypoint exactly when needed, avoiding overshoot and preventing the controller from braking unnecessarily.

-With later modifications to this version, we also created two distinct braking  predictors for lateral and forward, but after testing, the results were not worth the extra tuning variables to manage.
-The predicitiveness as well as correctiveness of the controller makes it very accurate and smooth with no overshoot.
+### Separate Forward and Lateral Axis for Mecanum Wheels
+In later versions, we experimented with creating separate braking predictors for the lateral and forward axes of the mecanum wheels.
+However, testing showed that the added complexity and tuning variables weren’t worth it.
+It was essentially like having separate PID controllers for each axis, which is unnecessary.
+The controller’s inherent predictiveness and corrective behavior already provided accurate and adaptable control.
+We did, however, add an extra lateral effort multiplier, which was worthwhile since strafing requires more power than moving forward or backward.

+Limitations: could only go from point to point.

+# The Pursuit of Following Curves

 ## v4.0 - Dynamic Lookahead Follower
 ###### Beginning of 2025 off-season.